Central Maine Healthcare offers many specialized volunteer options. Learn about the available opportunities and contact us today.

 Central Maine Healthcare Project Team

 This is an on-call program where volunteers are called in to complete necessary projects that may be on a recurring, urgent or timely schedule.
 Volunteers may be asked to collate projects, direct patients and families, assist with special events, or many other opportunities.
-This is an ever-changing fun volunteer duty that will assist the CMHC staff in being successful.
-Basic clerical skills are necessary with the ability to follow directions, have a good sense of humor and enjoy assisting a variety of staff members
+This is an ever-changing fun volunteer duty that will assist CMH team members in being successful.
+Basic clerical skills are necessary with the ability to follow directions, have a good sense of humor and enjoy assisting a variety of team members

 We invite knitters to make handmade blankets, lap robes, sweaters, etc. for patients within our facilities.